 Far less than they used to, at least in 2020.
 The coronavirus pandemic has us all a bit worried.
 Due to the lockdown, travel restrictions, and financial crunch most of us face – it’s fair to assume that travelling to exciting holiday destinations isn’t our top priority.

-Nevertheless, in this article, we’ll cover some of the most interesting recent travel statistics, comparing them to the past years.
+Nevertheless, in this article, we’ll cover some of the most interesting recent millennial travel statistics as well as general ones and comparing them to the past years.

 How Many People Traveled Internationally in 2019?